Hassan Ndam: Orange County SC

 On 10 June 2022, Ndam signed a 25-day short-term contract with USL Championship side Orange County SC.

 Return to New York Red Bulls

 On 14 July 2022, New York Red Bulls II announced that they had signed Ndam.
-On 3 September 2022, Ndam was signed to the club's MLS roster.
+Ndam became a regular starter for New York Red Bulls II, and on 3 September 2022, Ndam was signed to the club's MLS roster.
+On 9 May 2023, Ndam appeared as a starter for New York in 1-0 victory over rival DC United, helping his side advance to the quarterfinals of the 2023 U.S. Open Cup.

+On 22 November 2023, the Red Bulls announced that they had mutually parted ways with Ndam.

+FC Haka

+On 20 December 2023, Finnish side Haka announced that Ndam would join the club at the start of the 2024 season, having signed a one-year deal, with an option for an additional year.

+Vendsyssel FF

+On February 3, 2025, Ndam moved to Denmark, signing a deal until June 2026 with Danish 1st Division side Vendsyssel FF.

 International career

 Ndam has represented Cameroon at the Under-17 and Under-20 levels.